SouthWest Metro Intermediate District 288 Visa Sponsorship Jobs USA

 Location:

-The SouthWest Metro Intermediate District #288 has an immediate and full-time Special Education Paraeducator, One-on-One (1:1) opening for the RISE program located at the St. Bonifacius Education Center in St. Bonifacius, MN.
+The SouthWest Metro Intermediate District #288 has an opening for a Special Education Technology Coordinator at the Dean Lakes Education Center in Shakopee, MN.

 SouthWest Metro serves students in 11 member districts and 8 associate member districts across the southwestern Twin Cities metropolitan area with programs in Special Education, Career and Technical Education, Care & Treatment, Adult Education, and Alternative Education.
 We invite you to embrace your own value, potential, and ability at SouthWest Metro, while empowering others to discover theirs.
 We work to empower ALL learners to realize their self-worth through personalized educational instruction, connection to resources, and access to a supportive learning environment.